alukosdev/ccsp/concepts/bcdr.md

 ### 2. Gather Requirements

+In migrating to a cloud service architecture, your organization will want to review its existing BIA and consider a new BIA, or at least a partial assessment, for cloud-specific concerns and the new risks and opportunities offered by the cloud.

+BIA (link me)

+Potential emergent BIA concerns include, but are not limited to, the following:

+- New Dependencies
+- Regulatory Failure
+- Data Breach/Inadvertent Disclosure
+- Vendor Lock-In/Lock-Out

 ### 3. Analyze

+Will our plan meet the metrics specified in the previous step?

 ### 4. Assess

+Assessing Risk (link me)

 ### 5. Design

+Should address technical alternatives, procedures, workflow, staff, other business necessities.

 ### 6. Implement

+Implement plan, exercising, assessing, and maintaining the plan.

 ### 7. Test

+Any BCDR plan should be tested at *regular intervals*.

+- Tabletop Exercise
+- Walk-Through Drill
+- Functional Drill
+- Full-Interruption

+There are two reasons to conduct a test of the organization's recovery from backup in an environment other than the primary production environment:

+- You want to approximate contingency conditions, which includes not operating in the primary location.
+Assuming your facility is not available during contingency operations allows you to better simulate an emergency situation, which adds realism to the test.
+- The risk of negative impact to both production and backup is too high.
+A recovery from backup into the production environment carries the risk of failure of both data sets (the production and the backup set).

+#### Tabletop Exercise

+Essential participants work together at a scheduled time to describe how they would perform their tasks in a given BCDR scenario.

+!!!
+This has the *least impact* on production of the testing alternatives, but is also the *least thorough*.
+!!!

+#### Walk-Through Drill

+Simulates a disaster scenario but only includes operational and support personnel.
+It is more complicated than a tabletop exercise.
+Attendees practice certain functional steps to ensure that they have the knowledge and skills needed to complete them.
+Acting out the critical steps, recognizing difficulties, and resolving problems is critical for this type of test.

+Moves beyond the involvement of a tabletop exercise.
+Chooses a specific event scenario and applies the BCP to it.

+Specific characteristics include:

+- Practice and validation of specific functional response capabilities
+- Demonstration of knowledge as well as team interaction
+- Role playing with simulated response at alternate locations
+- Mobilization of the crisis management and response team
+- Actual resource mobilization to reinforce the content of the plan

+#### Functional Drill

+Involves moving personnel to the recovery site(s) to attempt to establish communications and perform real recovery processing.
+The drill will help the organization determine whether following the BCP will successfully recover critical systems at an alternate processing site.
+Because a functional drive fully tests the BCP, all employees are involved.
+It demonstrates emergency management capabilities and tests procedures for evacuation, medical response, and warnings.

+This test is also sometimes considered a "parallel" test.
+Parallel tests indicate that both the DR site and the production site are processing transactions, which results in heightened risk.

+#### Full-Interruption Test

+The entire organization takes part in an unscheduled, unannounced practice scenario, performing their full BCDR activities.

+Provides the highest level of simulation, including notification and resource mobilization.
+A real-life emergency is simulated as closely as possible.
+It is important to properly plan this type of test to ensure that business operations are not negatively affected.
+This usually includes processing data and transactions using backup media at the recovery site.
+All employees must participate in this type of test, and all response teams must be involved.

+!!!
+As this could include system failover and facility evacuation, this test is the most useful for detecting shortcomings in the plan, but it has the greatest impact on productivity.
+!!!

 ### 8. Report